 The positive difference between capital gains and capital losses assessed by resident beneficiaries on the sale of fund units is included in the taxable income of the beneficiary and subject to taxation at progressive income rates (currently between 10% and 32%).
-Such balance may be partially exempt according to the fund units' holding period.
+Such balance may be partially exempt according to the holding period of fund units.